 Sofie's the official name, but I mainly go by Soof.
-22, female-ish, Belgian, gay as a triple rainbow, devoted pastafarianist, language and grammar lover, rubber duck enthusiast, feminist, fangirl.
+22, female-ish? ('she' or 'they', please), Belgian, INTJ, gay as a triple rainbow, devoted pastafarianist, language and grammar lover (though I try not to be obnoxious about it), rubber duck enthusiast, feminist, fangirl.

-Obsessions include but are not limited to: Harry Potter, Warehouse 13, Battlestar Galactica, Orphan Black, Orange Is The New Black, Adventure Time, Avatar: The Last Airbender, Firefly, Welcome To Night Vale, Doctor Who, Legend of the Seeker, Lost Girl, The Hunger Games, Skins, Game of Thrones, Pretty Little Liars, Starkid, and Pixar (with a dash of Disney).
+Obsessions include but are not limited to: Harry Potter, Warehouse 13, Battlestar Galactica, Orphan Black, Orange Is The New Black, Adventure Time, Avatar: The Last Airbender, Firefly, Welcome To Night Vale, Legend of the Seeker, Lost Girl, The Hunger Games, Game of Thrones, and Pixar (with a dash of Disney).

-I usually tag my fandom stuff with the name of the series/movie/book/etc. If there's anything else you want me to tag, don't be afraid to ask.
+I usually tag my fandom stuff with the name of the series/movie/book/etc, and I try to tag for trigger warnings.
+If I'm not doing a good enough job at that, or if there's anything else you want me to tag, don't be afraid to ask.

 “Apologies,” Caesar says to Crassus in 3x02, when he realizes Crassus has an emotional attachment to Kore.
 “I did not realize the girl held meaning.”
 He considers Kore to have no worth or ability to consent in and of herself — her value only lies in what worth her owner places in her.